Cover art illustrated by: Dan dos Santos

-Excluding the vivid and cinematic quality that came from the writing, one of the most important aspects and enhancement that came from Sanderson’s accessible prose would be the ease delivery of the staple hard magic system that’s clearly in play here.
+Excluding the vivid and cinematic quality that came from the writing, Sanderson’s accessible prose also enhanced the delivery of Sanderson’s staple hard magic system.
 Designing an intricate and unique magic system is one of Sanderson’s main talents as an author and storyteller.
-I won’t even bother to explain to you the in-depths complexity of the magic system in Warbreaker that is called Awakening.
-The basic explanation for how it works is that Awakeners are capable of combining colors, BioChromatic Breath, and a Command to animate an object.
-This, however, doesn’t begin to touch the surface of the complexity and intricacies of the magic system.
-Sanderson ramp up the intensity of the story progressively, eventually leading it all towards the staple “Brandon Avalanche” conclusion in the final ten percent of the book.
+I won’t even bother to explain the in-depth complexity of Awakening—the magic system in Warbreaker.
+Awakeners are capable of combining colors, BioChromatic Breath, and a Command to animate an object.
+This, however, doesn’t even begin to touch the surface of the depth and intricacies of the magic system.
+Sanderson continuously ramps up the intensity of the story, and eventually, it all leads towards the brilliant Sanderlanche (Sanderson’s Avalanche) conclusion in the final ten percent of the novel.

 Picture: Vasher and Nightblood by Micah Epstein

-I loved Warbreaker, not a surprise there.
-I would devour its sequel—currently Nightblood is the title—immediately when it’s out.
-From what I’ve gathered in the most recent State of Sanderson in 2019, there’s a good chance that we won’t see any continuation to this novel until—at least—2025, that’s sixteen years since Warbreaker was first published; it sounds ridiculously long but that’s just how things work in Sanderson’s multi-volume Cosmere universe.
-Not only Warbreaker is a wonderful standalone, but it’s also filled with well-realized characters that made the multitude of story elements such as mystery, politics, actions, romance, and intricate magic systems worked.
+Unsurprisingly and undoubtedly, I loved Warbreaker.
+I will devour its sequel—currently titled Nightblood—immediately when it’s out.
+From what I’ve gathered in the most recent State of Sanderson in 2019, there’s a good chance that we won’t be getting a sequel until at least 2025.
+Assuming this prediction is true, Nightblood will be out sixteen years after Warbreaker was first published in 2009.
+I know that sounds ridiculously long, but that’s just how things operate in Sanderson’s multi-volume/series Cosmere universe.
+That being said, Warbreaker is an absolutely wonderful standalone that shines with its magic system and well-realized characters.
+Plus, the multitude of story elements such as mystery, politics, actions, romance, and intricate magic systems also worked magnificently.
 Color me impressed once again, Sanderson.
 Your book left me breathless on my first read, and it continues to be breathtaking on reread.

 Yes, I’ll let myself out now.

-You can order the book from: Book Depository (Free shipping)
+You can order the book from: Blackwells (Free International shipping)